 But consider the distance between A and B. That distance is not

-made up of discrete units.
-There is nothing to count -- it is not a number of anything.
+composed of discrete units.
+There is nothing to count—it is not a number of anything.
 We say, instead, that it is a continuous whole.
 That means that as we go from A to B, the line "continues" without a break.

-Now, with a discrete collection, we can take only certain parts.
-Of 10 people, we can take only half, a fifth, or a tenth.
-When we divide a collection of discrete units, such as a group of people, we eventually arrive at an indivisible one, namely one person.
+Now, a collection of discrete units will have only certain parts.
+Of 10 people, we can take only half of them, a fifth, or a tenth.
+When we divide any discrete collection, we will eventually come to an indivisible one; in this case, one person.

-But since the length AB is continuous, we could divide it into any number of equal parts.
-Not only could we take half of it, we could take any part we please -- a tenth, a hundredth, or a billionth -- because AB is not composed of indivisible units.
+But since the length AB is continuous, we could divide it into any number of parts.
+Not only could we take half of it, we could take any part we please—a tenth, a hundredth, or a billionth—because AB is not composed of indivisible units.
 And most important, any part of AB, however small, will still be a length.

-The idea of a continuum, or a continuous quantity, then, is that there is no limit to the smallness of the parts into which we could divide it.
+That is the idea of a continuum.
+There is no limit to the smallness of the parts into which it could be divided.
 We imagine a continuum to be "infinitely divisible," which is a brief way of saying that no matter into how many parts it has been divided, it could be divided still further.
-And each part will itself be a continuous quantity of the same kind.
-Each part will itself be infinitely divisible
+And each part will itself be infinitely divisible.

 But if we join BB', then what were originally two endpoints, two

 boundaries, become one.
-That contact allows AB to "continue" into BC without a gap.
+AB now continues into BC without a gap.

 The word continuous comes from a Latin root meaning held together.
 What is it that holds a line together to make it whole?
-Again, no matter where we might divide a line, the left and right endpoints, as B above, coincide as one.
+Again, no matter where a line might be divided, the right and left endpoints, as B above, coincide as one.

 In Lesson 3 we will see how that leads to the definition of a continuous function.

-and each interval is itself potentially divisible.
-A line therefore is not composed of points, which are indivisible.
-"Point" is a convenient word when we need it, to refer to a specific place on a line, such as where we have divided it, or the boundary of an interval.
+The classic example of a continuum is length.
+A line could be divided into any number of parts, which themselves could be divided; the line will then be composed of those parts.
+A continuum cannot be composed of points, because points are indivisible; they cannot be divided into parts, as required by the definition.
+"Point" is a convenient word, when we need it, to refer to the boundary of an interval or where two lines meet.
 But points do not exist until we point to them!
 In calculus, anything more than that is unnecessary.
-In fact, if points were in any sense real entities, then the "two" points, B, B' above, could not merge into one.
-(The discussion continues in the Appendix: Is a line really composed of points?)
+In fact, if points were inherently self-existent, then the "two" points, B, B' above, could not become one.

 Problem.
 Which of these is continuous and which is discrete?